 The purpose of the Glee Club is to promote music including singing and playing of instruments for the enjoyment of the Glee Club Members, the college comunity, and the local community.
 Contact Steve Nicholson at 540-863-2888 or email@example.com

 The DSLCC Practical Nursing Student Organization is comprised of currently enrolled practical nursing students.
 Our purpose is to promote practical nursing education by providing leadership and community service opportunities.
 It is our goal to promote professional growth and development of the student both on a personal and professional level.

-We accomplish these goals through a Community Services Committee which plans and directs various community activities during the year.
-In order to accomplish the work of this committee various fundraisers are conducted throughout the year.
+Students accomplish these goals through a Community Services Committee which plans and directs various community activities during the year.
+In order to accomplish the work of this committee, various fundraisers are conducted throughout the year.

 Contact Penny Fauber at (540) 458-3299 or firstname.lastname@example.org

 Phi Theta Kappa is the largest and most prestigious honor society that serves two-year colleges.
 Students must meet specific eligibility criteria to receive an invitation to membership, which is based primarily on academic achievement.
 Membership opportunities include scholarships, intellectual enrichment and personal development through programs based on the four hallmarks of Scholarship, Leadership, Service and Fellowship.